Weak framing

 A healthy career change in midlife is rarely a dramatic leap.
 It is usually a structured move from one problem space to another where your strengths still compound.
 The mistake most people make is optimizing for excitement before fit.
 They consume advice, compare themselves to younger candidates, and then apply widely with weak positioning.
 That pattern creates fatigue and self-doubt.

 A better approach is to start with role-fit clarity.
 Ask three questions: which problems do you solve reliably, which work environments sustain your energy, and which outcomes are valued in the market today.
 When these three lines intersect, your transition gets faster and less stressful.
+The How to Find the Right Career is a useful way to structure that thinking.

 You need options, but too many options dilute execution.
 Select two role lanes where your past experience gives immediate credibility.
 For example, an operations leader can move into program management or product operations.
 A sales leader can move into customer success leadership or partnerships.
 An educator can move into enablement or instructional design.